 - Vitamin B5 is absorbed in the intestine and delivered directly into the bloodstream by active transport.

-- Food sources for vitamin B5: Liver, kidney, meats, egg yolk, whole grains, avocados, mushrooms, milk-fat, and legumes.
+- Food sources for vitamin B5: Liver, kidney, meats, egg yolk, whole grains, avocados, mushrooms, milk-fat, nuts, seeds, and legumes.
 Pantothenic acid is also made by intestinal bacteria.

 Deficiency of vitamin B5: The deficiency of pantothenic acid is rare due to its wide availability in most foods.
 Its deficiency, however, may result in symptoms such as irritability, tiredness, numbness, depression, vomiting, insomnia, stomach pains, burning feet, and upper respiratory infections.

 Daily intake of vitamin B5: The Adequate Intake for pantothenic acid is 5 mg/day (milligrams per day) for both adult males and females.
 Adequate Intake is based on the approximate values related to average nutrient intake level by a group of healthy people where RDA is not available.